Marisol2201/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

+## 0x03.
+Shell, init files, variables and expansions

+**Mandatory**

+- 0. <o>:
-0-alias: creates an alias
+  - Create a script that creates an alias
+- 1. Hello you:
-1-hello_you: create a script that prints hello user, where user is the current Linux user
+  - Create a script that prints hello user, where user is the current Linux user.
+- 2. The path to success is to take massive, determined action:
-2-path: add /action to the PATH. /action should be the last directory the shell looks into when looking for a program
+  - Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+- 3. If the path be beautiful, let us not ask where it leads:
-3-paths: create a script that counts the number of directories in the PATH
+  - Create a script that counts the number of directories in the PATH.
+- 4. Global variables:
-4-global_variables: create a script that lists environment variables
+  - Create a script that lists environment variables.
+- 5. Local variables:
-5-local_variables: create a script that lists all local variables and environment variables, and functions
+  - Create a script that lists all local variables and environment variables, and functions.
+- 6. Local variable:
-6-create_local_variable: create a script that creates a new local variable
+  - Create a script that creates a new local variable.
+- 7. Global variable:
-7-create_global_variable: create a script that creates a new global variable
+  - Create a script that creates a new global variable.
+- 8. Every addition to true knowledge is an addition to human power:
-8-true_knowledge: it prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+  - Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+- 9. Divide and rule:
-9-divide_and_rule: it prints the result of POWER divided by DIVIDE, followed by a new line
+  - Write a script that prints the result of POWER divided by DIVIDE, followed by a new line
+- 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath:
-10-love_exponent_breath: it displays the result of BREATH to the power LOVE
+  - Write a script that displays the result of BREATH to the power LOVE
+- 11. There are 10 types of people in the world -- Those who understand binary, and those who don't:
-11-binary_to_decimal: it converts a number from base 2 to base 10
+  - Write a script that converts a number from base 2 to base 10.
+- 12. Combination:
-12-combinations: it prints all possible combinations of two letters, except oo
+  - Create a script that prints all possible combinations of two letters, except oo.
+- 13. Floats:
-13-print_float: it prints a number with two decimal places
+  - Write a script that prints a number with two decimal places.
+- 14. Decimal to Hexadecimal:
-14-decimal_to_hexadecimal: it converts a number from base 10 to base 16
+  - Write a script that converts a number from base 10 to base 16.
+- 15. What happens when you type ls *.c:
+  - Write a blog post describing step by step what happens when you type ls *.c and hit Enter in your shell.
+Try to explain every step you know of, and give examples.
+A total beginner should understand what you have written.
+- 16. What is the difference between a hard link and a symbolic link?:
+  - Write a blog post explaining what are hard and symbolic links on Linux, how to create them, and what is the difference between the two.
+Use examples to illustrate.

+**Advanced**

+- 17. Everyone is a proponent of strong encryption:
+  - Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII
+- 18. The eggs of the brood need to be an odd number:
+  - Write a script that prints every other line from the input, starting with the first line.
+- 19. I'm an instant star.
+Just add water and stir.
+  - Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.